polkadot-fellows/RFCs/text/0175-on-demand-coretime-as-core-scheduling.md

 Pool cores are no longer committed to the Relay Chain as `CoreAssignment::Pool`; the broker sells their individual blocks instead.
 An order proceeds as follows:

 1. A user calls `place_order(max_amount, para_id)` on the Coretime chain.
-2. The broker computes the spot price from its local count of outstanding orders.
+2. The broker computes the current spot price.
 The order is rejected, with nothing charged, if the price exceeds `max_amount`, every pool core is at its pending-order cap, or the block's order limit has been reached.
 3. Otherwise the spot price is charged and the order is buffered against the pool core with the fewest pending orders.
 4. At the end of the Coretime chain block, the whole buffer is flushed as a single UMP message: one `Transact` per core, each carrying one `assign_core_once(core, tasks)` call with every order assigned to that core in this block.
 5. The Relay Chain appends each call's tasks to the target core's schedule queue as a *one-shot* schedule: each task is served for exactly one block, in order, retrying while the core is blocked.
 Once the schedule is exhausted, the next one in the queue takes over.